algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 [import, lang:"gnuplot"](code/gnuplot/sine_to_file.gp)

 As mentioned above, for a lot of scientific papers and articles, it is worth outputting images into a format that is used commonly for typesetting, such as LaTeX.
-There are multiple ways to create tex output with gnuplot by using different REPL modes like `epslatex`.
+There are multiple ways to create TeX output with gnuplot by using different REPL modes like `epslatex`.

-The easiest method to generate a pdf output with gnuplot that uses LaTeX would be to create a `standalone` tex file, like so
+The easiest method to generate a pdf output with gnuplot that uses LaTeX would be to create a `standalone` TeX file, like so

 ```
 set terminal epslatex standalone size 10cm, 10cm